stephenakwaowo/MLB-Hitters-GMM-Clustering-2023/README.md

 This project aims to group MLB hitters into clusters based on a comprehensive set of non-traditional batting metrics.
 By moving beyond standard statistics like batting average and RBIs, the project seeks to identify inherent similarities among players and uncover patterns that traditional metrics may overlook.

 ### Methodology
-**1. Data Collection:** Assembled a datasets from Fangraphs and Baseball Reference which includes various advanced metrics that provide deeper insights into player performances.
+**1. Data Collection:** Assembled datasets from Fangraphs and Baseball Reference which includes various advanced metrics that provide deeper insights into player performances.

 **2. Feature Selection:** Chose to focus on metrics such as O-Contact%, 50th Max Exit Velocity, Barrels per Batted Ball Event (Brls/BBE%), etc., to form the basis for clustering.